New Moon on

 True anomaly ∠299.7°

-The true anomaly is ∠299.7°.
-At the beginning of the next synodic month the true anomaly is going to be ∠324.1°.
+The true anomaly of the Moon orbit is ∠299.7° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠324.1°.

-8 days after point of apogee on 15 May 2001 at 01:29 in ♒ Aquarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 3 days, until the Moon reaches the point of next perigee on 27 May 2001 at 07:07 in ♌ Leo.
+8 days since point of apogee on 15 May 2001 at 01:29 in ♒ Aquarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 3 days until the Moon reaches the point of next perigee on 27 May 2001 at 07:07 in ♌ Leo.

 Distance to Moon 377 159 km